Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Application

-In the time-varying propensity score model, we included the following observed covariates: daily maximum heat index, lagged-1 day heat index, lagged-2 day heat index, moving average heat index during this warm season, lagged-1 day heat alert, lagged-2 day heat alert, running total number of heat alerts that have been issued during the corresponding warm season, moving average number of deaths/hospitalizations during the corresponding warm season, and an indicator for holidays.
+We analyze the multi-site time series data described in Section~\ref{motivate_data}.
+First, we apply the proposed methods to estimate the causal estimands $\bar{\tau}_i(\delta_{(t-t_0):t,T})$.
+We assume $\delta_t$ is the same for every day $t$ during the warm months (April-October) of 2006-2016.
+In the time-varying propensity score model, we included the following observed covariates: daily maximum heat index, lag-1 daily maximum heat index, lag-2 daily maximum heat index, moving average heat index during the current warm season, lag-1 day heat alert, lag-2 day heat alert, the running total number (the summation of the sequence of numbers updated daily) of heat alerts that have been issued during the current warm season, the moving average number of deaths/hospitalizations during the current warm season, day of the week, and federal holidays.
+Note, as described in Section~\ref{motivate_data}, the inclusion of past treatments (lagged heat alerts) and past outcomes (historical deaths/hospitalizations) is allowed in the time-varying propensity score model.
+The time-varying propensity score was estimated by a Super Learner using the same combination of algorithms described in Section~\ref{sec:sim}.

-For each county, we estimate the counterfactual daily all-cause death counts and cause-specific hospitalizations counts for five heat-related diseases (heat stroke, urinary tract infections, septicemia, renal failure, fluid and electrolyte disorders) under several hypothetical scenarios ranging from reducing the odds of issuing heart alerts by 10-times (i.e., $\exp(-2.3)$) to increasing the odds by 10-times (i.e., $\exp(2.3)$).
-We consider the causal estimands with step $t_0 = 3$ as we assume the issuance of heat alerts is unlikely to affect the outcome three or more days later.
-We define the county-specific causal effect curve for county $i$ as $\bar{\tau}_i(\delta_{(t-2):t,T}) - \bar{\tau}_i(1,1,1)$, where $\bar{\tau}_i(\delta_{(t-2):t,T})$ denotes the estimated counterfactual counts under various stochastic interventions ($\delta \in [\exp(-2.3),\exp(2.3)]$) and $\bar{\tau}_i(1,1,1)$ denotes the same quantity for a baseline scenario ($\delta = 1$).
-After obtaining all $2817$ county-specific causal effect curves, we utilize the meta-analysis approach proposed in Section~\ref{sec:meta} to pool the estimated county-specific causal effect curves across counties resulting in the estimation of the pooled causal effect curve, $\sum^N_{i=1} c_i [\bar{\tau}_i(\delta_{(t-2):t,T}) - \bar{\tau}_i(1,1,1)]$, where the weights $c_i, i = 1,2,\ldots, N$ are obtained by the random-effect meta-analysis model.
+For each county $i$, we estimate the daily numbers of all-cause deaths and cause-specific hospitalizations for five heat-related diseases (heat stroke, urinary tract infections, septicemia, renal failure, fluid and electrolyte disorders) under several ItvPS intervention scenarios ranging from $\delta_t = 1$ to $\delta_t = 10$.
+We consider the causal estimands with duration $t_0 = 2$, consistent with \cite{weinberger2018effectiveness}.
+We define the county-specific causal effect curve for county $i$ as $\bar{\tau}_i(\delta_{(t-2):t,T}) - \bar{\tau}_i(1,1,1)$, where $\bar{\tau}_i(\delta_{(t-2):t,T})$ denotes the estimated daily average number of deaths or hospitalizations under various ItvPS interventions ($\delta_t \in [1,10]$) and $\bar{\tau}_i(1,1,1)$ denotes the quantity corresponding to the daily average number of deaths or hospitalizations observed \textit{factually} (as if there was no change in the treatment assignments).
+After obtaining all $N = 2,837$ county-specific causal effect curves, we utilize the spatial random-effects meta-analysis approach proposed in Section~\ref{sec:meta} to pool the estimated county-specific causal effect curves across multiple counties, and obtain the estimated pooled causal effect curve, $\sum^N_{i=1} c_i [\bar{\tau}_i(\delta_{(t-2):t,T}) - \bar{\tau}_i(1,1,1)]$, where the weights $c_i, i = 1,2,\ldots, N$ are obtained by the spatial random-effects meta-analysis model.